codefordenver/encorelink/README.md

 Additionally, you can run eslint on the command line with `npm run lint` (or `npm run lint -- --fix` to have eslint attempt to fix some of the issues)

+## Things work locally but not on Heroku...
+We run the app with a different configuration for local development than we do for deploying.
+If things work when running locally, but fail when deploying, run `npm run heroku` to emulate the config used for production (visible on localhost:3000).

+You might also want to make sure you have the same npm modules that will be installed on heroku (this can be done with `rm -rf node_modules && npm install --production`).
+In this case, you'll have to start the app with `NODE_ENV=production npm start` (or otherwise export `NODE_ENV=production` before starting).